Noloco vs Glide: Which one should you pick? [2026]

 Noloco charges by internal vs. client seats, workflow runs, and data volume, making pricing hard to forecast as your team grows.
 Glide offers only one standard paid business plan starting at $199/month (billed yearly) and doesn’t allow published apps on its free plan.

-• Enterprise: Custom pricing, SSO, dedicated success manager, and tailored onboarding.
+• Enterprise: Custom pricing available including optional SSO, custom agreements and SLAs, dedicated success manager, and priority support

 Result: No surprise overages and a clear path to scale with your business.

-4. Softr lets you set more granular permissions, and it’s more secure.
+4. Softr lets you set real granular permissions, and it’s more secure.

 Softr defines user groups and permissions in a flexible, logic-based way.
 You can create custom visibility rules using AND/OR conditions and reference any combination of database fields or user attributes.
 With Global Data Restrictions, you can also enforce app-level data protection, ensuring restricted records or fields can’t be viewed, updated, or deleted.